Capitol Place

 No analysis available

-Pool evidence is extremely strong across the remarks: dozens of listings mention it, often with specific phrasing like "swimming pool," "heated infinity pool," "infinity edge swimming pool," and "heated pool with cabanas."
-The consistency across many different listings and agents suggests this is a stable building amenity, not a copy-paste error.
+Pool evidence is extremely strong and consistent across the listings.
+Dozens of remarks mention it explicitly, including "infinity pool," "heated pool," "swimming pool," and "heated infinity pool," often alongside related spa/whirlpool amenities.
+The consistency across many listings and agents suggests this is a stable building-wide amenity, not a copy-paste error.

 Heated pool evidence appears in multiple remarks, including phrases like "heated pool," "heated infinity pool," and "infinity pool" in several separate listings.
 Because these are explicit mentions from multiple agents and align with the MLS HEAPOO flags, this feature should be included with high confidence.

-I searched the remarks for any reference to a saltwater or saline pool.
-The pool is described as heated, infinity, or resort-style, but there is no indication that it is salt water.
+I searched for wording like saltwater pool, salt pool, or saline pool.
+The pool is described as heated, infinity, or resort-style, but there is no public remark confirming a salt-water pool.

 No analysis available

-I searched the public remarks for wording like "laundry on each floor," "laundry room on every floor," or similar community-laundry layout details.
-The listings only mention in-unit laundry/laundry room in some units, which does not confirm a shared laundry facility on every floor.
+I searched for references like "laundry on each floor," "laundry room on every floor," or similar floor-by-floor community laundry details.
+The remarks only mention laundry room or washer/dryer in-unit, which does not confirm community laundry on every floor.

-I looked for explicit phrases like deeded parking, owned stall, parking included in deed, or parking included with title.
-The listings consistently describe parking as assigned or tandem, which suggests use-rights rather than deeded ownership, but they never explicitly confirm deeded parking.
+I looked for explicit wording like deeded parking, owned stall, or parking included in deed.
+The remarks consistently describe assigned, tandem, covered, or included stalls, but that is not enough to confirm deeded parking.

 No analysis available